 Red is the color of affection, passion, romance, and desire.
 A red rose also reflects beauty.
 It’s a universal symbol of love, making it a perfect gift for your significant other on anniversaries, birthdays, or even on a random day.

-In our modern times, yellow roses represent joy and warmth.
+In our modern times, yellow roses symbolize joy and warmth.
 They also represent friendship, care, and bonds, so if you’re thinking about giving your childhood best friend, then a yellow rose is an excellent choice.

 Other meanings of yellow roses include remembrance and appreciation.
 Therefore, yellow roses are your best bet as a parting gift or simply letting people know you appreciate them.